 Heart disease is the leading killer in the U.S. Knowing the warning signs of a heart

 attack and how to respond could save a life.
-The following guidelines can help you
+These guidelines can help you make the

 Heart attack symptoms